 Upon completion of this offering, we will have outstanding an aggregate of 42,207,333 shares of our common stock, assuming no exercise of outstanding options and warrants.
 Of these shares, all shares previously sold in registered offerings, including the 16,100,000 shares sold in our initial public offering, 8,050,000 in the follow on offering, and all of the shares sold in this offering, will be freely tradable without restriction or further registration under the Securities Act, unless the shares are purchased by "affiliates" as that term is defined in Rule 144 under the Securities Act.
 Any shares purchased by an affiliate may not be resold except pursuant to an effective registration statement or an applicable exemption from registration, including an exemption under Rule 144 of the Securities Act.
-These restricted securities may be sold in Rule 144 under the Securities" as that term is defined in Rule 3ct.
-These restricted securities may be sold in the public market only if they are registered or if they qualify for an exemption from registration under Rule 144 or Rule 701 under the Securities Act.
+The remaining shares of common stock held by existing stockholders are "restricted securities" as that term is defined in Rule 144 under the Securities act.
+These restricted securities may be sold in the public market only if they are registered or if they qualify for an exemption from registration under the Securities Act.
 These rules are summarized below.